 Regarding the safety of these procedures, Dr. Widmann says, "What I usually tell parents is that the primary risk with a diagnosis of developmental hip dysplasia is not doing anything at all.
 Untreated, these children face a high risk of developing osteoarthritis as adults, with the associated degenerative changes that cause chronic and progressive pain and stiffness."

 Although the numbers are difficult to define, some members of the medical community believe that up to 50% of adults who eventually require hip replacement due to osteoarthritis, have developed the disease as a result of an undiagnosed pediatric hip problem.
 The majority of those cases are thought to be residual undiagnosed hip dysplasia.

-As noted, the earlier the condition is treated, the better the chance of successful outcome, which is gauged as a hip that appears anatomically normal both during physical examination and on x-ray.
+As discussed above, the earlier the condition is treated, the better the chance of a successful outcome: a hip that appears anatomically normal both during physical examination and on X-ray.
 Children who are treated for hip dysplasia are examined on regular intervals until they are skeletally mature (when growth is completed), to ensure that normal development continues.
-In some cases, a dislocated hip that was successfully reduced may still develop dysplasia in later years that requires additional treatment.
+In some cases, a dislocated hip that was successfully reduced may still develop dysplasia in later years, requiring additional treatment.